 PCT360 can render video inside a field of view (FOV) specified by the user with rectilinear projection.

 PCT360 supports objective quality evaluation metrics including PSNR, AW-SPSNR, SPSNR, and L-SPSNR [1].

+PCT360 is integrated with JEM encoder.
+The encoder can directly encode the output video after projection format conversion, which eliminates the need to always store the intermediate video as YUV files.

 Detailed description of main features